 One of the most commonly used treatments for impacted teeth is a procedure known as exposure and bonding.
 This treatment requires that the orthodontist and the oral and maxillofacial surgeon work hand in hand to properly align the rest of the teeth to allow the impacted tooth to grow in.

 Utah Facial & Oral Surgery in South Jordan, UT, offers various oral surgical procedures and treatments, including the exposure of impacted teeth.
-Dr. Christopher Price serves the Salt Lake and Utah Counties area.
+We serve the Salt Lake and Utah Counties area.

 Contact our office in the Salt Lake and Utah Counties area today to schedule your consultation for Impacted Tooth Exposure at (801) 446-4428.